Skip to Main Content

 Elective Subjects

-Gifted and Talented - FLEX (INVITATION ONLY)
+Gifted Innovators For Tomorrow - GIFT (INVITATION ONLY)

-Flexible Learning Enhancement (FLEX) provides an exciting opportunity for selected students in Years 8 to enhance their critical, creative and independent thinking skills, and develop personal goals to pursue their own learning aspirations.
+Gifted Innovators For Tomorrow (GIFT) provides an exciting opportunity for selected students in Years 8 to enhance their critical, creative and independent thinking skills, and develop personal goals to pursue their own learning aspirations.
 The students will learn to ‘think outside the box’ using the Williams Curriculum Differentiation Strategies, and develop philosophical discussion skills based on the Community of Inquiry strategy.
 They will be involved in discussions based on ethical and moral issues.
 They will also engage in creative problem solving activities which will help them work in groups to help further develop their emotional intelligence.
 The students will engage in competitive problem solving activities and have the opportunity to be selected for the Philosothon Team, Da Vinci Decathon and Ethics Olympiad.

 Literacy Enrichment and Assessment Programme (LEAP)